webdevpraveen/ind-atlas/README.md

 </div>

-# IND Atlas by WEBDEVPRAVEEN
+# IND Atlas by WDP

 **IND Atlas** is an advanced Open Source Intelligence (OSINT) and situational awareness dashboard engineered specifically for real-time monitoring of Indian topography, media streams, and infrastructure.
 Developed by **Praveen K Singh (webdevpraveen)**, this platform aggregates massive amounts of high-latency visual data, textual intelligence, and atmospheric conditions into a single, cohesive, non-scrolling tactical command center (HUD).